katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 DONE:

+- [x] Encapsulate code to suspend odoo logging during debug in module that is installed.
 - [x] remove dependencies check if running in plain mode -> should not complain about figlet / tput / .. not being installed.
 - [x] Add support for requirements.txt -> should build a custom docker image with installed dependencies.
 Hash must include content of requirements.txt.
 - [x] Stop pg container on CTRL-C (otherwise it keeps running - not stop after test run - for speed)